matdombrock/EsoBinaria/README.md

 ```

 ### NAND
-This operator tile outputs false only if all its inputs are true; otherwise, it outputs true.
-It is the inverse of the AND tile and can have two or more inputs.

 ![nand tile](https://raw.githubusercontent.com/matdombrock/EsoBinaria/refs/heads/master/asset_meta/tiles/tile-nand.png)

+The NAND tile outputs false only if all its inputs are true; otherwise, it outputs true.
+It is the inverse of the AND tile.
+It can have two or more inputs.

 Examples:
 ```c